Boris Johnson set to open Arthur Labinjo-Hughes murder investigation - ExBulletin

 Boris Johnson set to open Arthur Labinjo-Hughes murder investigation

-Boris Johnson is expected to announce a broad investigation into the murder of six-year-old Arthur Labinjo-Hughes with the aim of averting another such tragedy.
+oris Johnson is expected to announce a broad investigation into the murder of six-year-old Arthur Labinjo-Hughes in an effort to avert another such tragedy.

 The investigation will involve police, schools, social services and probation watchdogs, the Sunday Times reported and aims to learn lessons from what happened.